Best Laptop for Programming in 2020

 5. HP Pavilion X360 15.6″ Convertible Touschscreen 2-in-1 Laptop

 The Pavilion X360 from HP is one of the most interesting programming laptops we've seen in a long time as well as being one of the best.
 That's thanks to the convertible touchscreen design, a choice made more interesting by the inclusion of a sizable 15.6 inch screen.
-The flexibility here is really great, and if you've made an investment in a solid external programming keyboard, the ability to position the screen however you want is incredibly convenient in a way a traditional laptop isn't.
+The flexibility here is really good, and if you've made an investment in a solid external programming keyboard, the ability to position the screen however you want is incredibly convenient in a way a traditional laptop isn't.
+This can allow you to create a programming workspace that works for your particular flow, allowing you to potentially increase productivity.

-Beyond the innovative design, the specs are about where you'd want for a $500 laptop for the most part.
+Beyond the innovative design, the specs are about what you'd want for a $500 laptop for the most part.
+It's among the best laptops that we've reviewed, but it doesn't top the range.
 This laptop may use an i3, but it's from the eighth generation, and it opts for a large traditional hard drive rather than an SSD.
 But the biggest appeal comes from the 20 GB of RAM when you account for the Intel Octane memory.

 - One of the larger convertible laptops around

-- Supplemented with 16 GB Intel Optane memory
+- Supplemented with 16 GB Intel Octane memory

-- Great full island keyboard is also backlit
+- Good full island keyboard is also backlit

 - Supports both Bluetooth and Wi-Fi connections